- Legislative Context

 - Invoices may only be requested when the University is contractually entitled to do so.

-- The Finance team is responsible for issuing all Invoices upon the request of the incurring Portfolio, Faculty or Section.
+- The Finance team is responsible for issuing all Invoices upon the request of the incurring Portfolio, School or Section.

 - Confirmation that delivery in full has taken place, or where partial delivery has taken place, indicate what proportion of completion.

 - Include any supporting documentation such as an attachment.